OperationNT414C/DSMotion/README.md

 ### Credits

- * Most credit goes to **xerpi** for his "ds3vita" and "ds4vita" plugins source code which helped me a lot!
+ * **xerpi** for his "ds3vita" and "ds4vita" plugins source code which helped me a lot to understand BlueTooth communication!
+ * **TheFlow** for his "VitaShell" source code which helped me to understand how to export functions from kernel plugin and call them in user plugin
+ * **YifanLu** for Henkaku which makes everything possible (except coffee) on this device!